 “We’re repeatedly reminding our community on when, where, and how to vote,” says Patagonia’s Huggins.
 The Pittsburgh store features signage with voting info in its windows.
 All retail locations dispatching mail and curbside orders are packing each box with a postcard listing key voting dates in that state.

 “I think you’re starting to see it across the business community in Pennsylvania and across the country,” says Huggins.
 “People are looking more and more to business leaders as a source of information and inspiration.”
+With more CEO peer groups (look at LXCouncil for more information on this) to come through and discuss these matters, the state and the country are sure to take motivation from their leadership.

 Operation Vote Safe is also working with nonprofit organizations such as The Food Trust and the West Philadelphia Corridor Collaborative to identify high-traffic recreation centers and small businesses like salons, barbershops, and bodegas, turning them into voter information hubs with specially printed cards and posters.
 With canvassing and voter-registration drives down because of the pandemic, local businesses can become important centers for engaging voters.